Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 # Select an offer

-The *Venduo POS* module offers several ways to select an offer or to search for it.
+The *POS* module offers several ways to select an offer or to search for it.
 You may select an offer by the following:
 - Quickselect, see [Select by QuickSelect](#select-by-quickselect).
 - Name, see [Select by name](#select-by-name).